 For her 16th birthday, her mother gave her “The Fabulous Life of Diego Rivera.”
 That summer, as she worked in a factory, inspecting handlebars for tricycles, she dreamed that she was Frida Kahlo, “both muse and maker.”

 Robert Mapplethorpe grew up on Long Island.
 He was mischievous and handsome, “tinged with a fascination for beauty.”
 His family was neat, orderly, Catholic.
 They weren’t talkers, they weren’t readers.
 They were “safe.”

 At 20, Patti got pregnant, left school, gave up her child.
 She found solace in Rimbaud, in the idea of a burning passion for art.
 That meant New York City.
 She went to buy a bus ticket, discovered the fare had gone up.
 Then, in a phone booth, she found a handbag.
 There was money inside.
 She took it, blessing her unknown benefactor.

 Robert Mapplethorpe got AIDS and died in 1989.
-Long before.
-Patti Smith had become the Poet Laureate of New York punk music.
-And now, with her memoir, “Just Kids,” she is the winner of the National Book Award for Non-Fiction.
+Over the next two decades, Patti Smith became the Poet Laureate of New York punk music.
+The confirmation: her memoir, “Just Kids,” won the National Book Award for Non-Fiction.
 [To buy the paperback from Amazon, click here.
 For the Kindle edition, click here.]

 Who doesn’t love to read about the struggling years of people who become great successes?
 This is among the best of that breed — the story of a woman with a pure heart who willed herself to be an artist and a man who loved art with the same intensity but with a cool eye for the ways it could launch him into money, fame, Society.
 To her credit, Smith is no blinkered keeper of the flame.
 She acknowledges Mapplethorpe’s worldly ambitions: “We were both praying for Robert’s soul, he to sell it and I to save it.”